ol3gka/FastAPI_server/README.md

 3) Go to http://127.0.0.1:80/docs to see all available methods of the API

+or run `query_example` in your IDE (e.g. vs code)

+or ping  server through Thunder Client (vs code): POST http://127.0.0.1:80/predict with JSON from json_post_query_example.txt

 In pictures folder screens how server works are presented